icshwi/e3training/workbook/chapter08.md

 7. Commit and push.

 ---

 ##  Assignments

 * Write startup scripts for `e3-Clock` and for `e3-fimscb`.

-* Build an e3 application with a remote repository
+* Build an e3 application with a remote repository:

-  Can you build (e3-ch8)[https://github.com/icswi/ch8] as an application?
-Try to create a startup script for it too
+  1. Can you build [e3-ch8](https://github.com/icswi/ch8) as an application?
+  2. Try to create a startup script for it.

-* Build (e3-myexample)[https://github.com/icshwi/myexample] and an associated IOC. *N.B.!
-This is a challenging task.*
+* Build [e3-myexample](https://github.com/icshwi/myexample) and an associated IOC.

+  > Note that this is a challenging task.

 ---